-You may only be thinking about covering the mortgage and other debts you don't want your family to have to pay in the event of your death, but a life insurance in trust can also ensure that they get more of your money — instead of it going to the taxman as part of your inheritance tax bill.
+You may only be thinking about covering the mortgage and other debts you don't want your family to have to pay in the event of your death.
+But a life insurance in trust can also ensure that your family get more of your money — instead of it going to the taxman as part of your inheritance tax bill.

-Life insurance is not usually subject to any tax but depending on how much your 'estate' is valued upon your death, that life insurance pay out could be subjected to a large inheritance tax bill instead of it being received in full by your loved ones.
+Life insurance isn't usually subject to any tax - no income or capital gains.
+But - and it is a big but - depending on how much your 'estate' is valued upon your death, that life insurance pay out could be subjected to a large inheritance tax bill instead of it being received in full by your loved ones.

-This can be a headache for the family you leave behind, who might end up having to use the remainder of your life insurance pay out to pay off some of the inheritance tax bill rather than the mortgage or any other debts that it was intended to pay off in the first place.
+This can be a headache for the family you leave behind.
+They might end up having to use the remainder of your life insurance pay out to pay off some inheritance tax bill, rather than the mortgage, or any other debts that it was intended to pay off in the first place.

 Writing your life insurance in trust means that even if your estate is subject to inheritance tax, you can leave behind some money that is just for your loved ones, or even to pay off your entire inheritance tax bill.

 Putting your life insurance policy in trust involves a legal arrangement that helps to ensure that the money from that policy is used exactly as you intended, regardless of the value of your estate.
-If you do not have a trust, then the money will be used to pay off any debts you have left outstanding upon your death.
+If you don't have a trust, then the money will be used to pay off any debts you have left outstanding upon your death.

 Even if you have not written a will, a life insurance policy in trust will still apply, i.e. will not need probate to be granted (this is jargon for a legal process which confirms if someone is authorised to deal with your possessions - it can still apply if a will has been written, but can take much longer if not).

 Often getting access to money and assets from your will can take much longer, but with a life insurance policy in trust, the money can sometimes reach your loved ones within a couple of weeks of the death certificate being produced.
 If the policy is not written in trust it can sometimes take several months for your beneficiaries to receive the money, if it hasn't already been spent on repaying debts.

-Remember, the payments from a life insurance policy written in trust are outside of your estate, meaning they are not subject to tax.
+Remember, the payments from a life insurance policy written in trust are outside your estate, meaning they are not subject to tax.
 So if you know your family are going to be faced with an inheritance tax bill after your death, you could even use the life insurance money to pay off your tax bill.

 This essentially means that someone (or people) you trust will be given the responsibility of ensuring that the life insurance money is paid out exactly as you intended to the right beneficiaries.
 This is what negates the need for probate to be granted, even if a will has been written.